d3v-26/d3v-26/README.md

 I started coding 4 years ago.
 I found web development and designing very fascinating and compelling.
 Since then I trying to learn and adapt to any technologies and frameworks prevalent in the field of web developement.

-* 🌍  I'm based in India
+* 🌍  I currently reside at Gainesville, FL
 * 🖥️  See my portfolio at [MyPortfolio](http://d3v-26.github.io/portfolio)
 * ✉️  You can contact me at [devrpatel26@gmail.com](mailto:devrpatel26@gmail.com)
-* 🧠  I'm learning Figma
+* 🧠  Current UF Fall'22 MSCS Student
 * ⚡  I'm Eduonix Certified Full Stack JavaScript Developer

 ### Skills